Furnace and boiler rebates – income qualified

 - Your combined annual household income (from all sources) must be below the maximum shown for your household size.
 Proof of income is required.

 Household size Maximum household income 1 person $35,800 2 people $44,500 3 people $54,700 4 people $66,500 5 people $75,400 6 people $85,000 7 or more people $94,700

-- Your existing furnace or boiler must be at least 10 years old and must not require repairs in excess of $1,000 (pre-tax, including parts and labour).
+- Your existing natural gas furnace or boiler must be at least 10 years old and must not require repairs in excess of $1,000 (pre-tax, including parts and labour).
 Emergency replacements of a furnace or boiler that is not in working order, or is deemed unsafe to operate by a licensed gas contractor, are not eligible.